yk-liu/yk-liu.github.io/dataset/scene.md

 How did you get the intrinsics and extrinsics?
 </li></ul>
 <ul><p>
 All the intrinsics are from RealSense factory calibration (except for D435i IMU which was from <a href="https://www.intelrealsense.com/wp-content/uploads/2019/07/Intel_RealSense_Depth_D435i_IMU_Calibration.pdf">official calibration procedure</a>).
-Extrinsics are calibrated with various tools.
-If you would like to perform your own calibration, please contact us.
+Extrinsics are calibrated with various tools, as listed in the paper.
 </p></ul>

 <ul><li>